Dogani/Dogani/README.md

 - 👋 Hi, I’m @Dogani
 - 👀 I’m interested in Change and Development
-- 🌱 I’m currently learning to Code
+- 🌱 Growth
-- 💞️ I’m looking to collaborate on Learning and Learning and Executing
+- 💞️ I’m looking to collaborate on Learning and Executing
 - 📫 How to reach me doganipeter@gmail.com | +255719469680

 <!---